 Disciplinary proceedings will be prompt, fair and impartial.
-Proceedings will be completed within reasonably prompt timeframes.
-If an extension is needed for good cause, the complainant and the respondent will receive written notice explaining the delay and the reason for the delay.
-The disciplinary proceedings will be conducted in a manner that is consistent to Georgia Gwinnett College's policy and, transparent to the complainant and respondent.
-Timely notices of meetings will be given at which the complainant or respondent, or both, may be present.
-GGC will provide timely and equal access to the complainant, the respondent and appropriate officials to any information that will be used during the informal and formal disciplinary meetings and hearings.
+Proceedings will be completed within prompt periods.
+If an extension is needed, the complainant and the respondent will receive written notice explaining the delay and the reason for the delay.
+The disciplinary proceedings will be conducted in a manner that is consistent with Georgia Gwinnett College's policy and will be transparent to the complainant and respondent.
+Timely notices of meetings will be given at which both the complainant and respondent may be present.
+GGC will provide timely and equal access to the complainant, the respondent and appropriate officials to any information used during the informal and formal disciplinary meetings and hearings.
 The disciplinary proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the complainant or the respondent.

 For purposes of this policy, an advisor means any individual who provides the complainant or respondent support, guidance, or advice.
-A proceeding under this policy means all activities related to a non-criminal resolution of a disciplinary complaint, including, but not limited to, factfinding investigations, formal or informal meetings, and hearings.
-Proceeding does not include communications and meetings between officials and victims concerning accommodations or protective measures to be provided to a victim.
-Results means any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within Georgia Gwinnett College.
+A proceeding under this policy means all activities related to a non-criminal resolution of a disciplinary complaint, including factfinding investigations, formal or informal meetings, and hearings.
+Proceeding does not include communications and meetings between officials and complainants concerning supportive measures to be provided to a complainant or respondent.
+Results means any initial, interim, and final decision by any official or entity authorized to resolve disciplinary matters within GGC.
+The result includes any sanctions imposed by GGC.

-The result includes any sanctions imposed by Georgia Gwinnett College.
-Notwithstanding section 444 of the General Education Provisions Act (20 U.S.C 1232g), commonly referred to as the Family Educational Rights and Privacy Act (FERPA), the result must also include the rationale for the result and the sanctions.
+Notwithstanding section 444 of the General Education Provisions Act (20 U.S.C p [United States Code] 1232g), commonly referred to as the Family Educational Rights and Privacy Act (FERPA), the result must also include the rationale for the result and the sanctions.
 Compliance with the above policy and procedures does not constitute a violation of FERPA.